Read time 10 mins

 If you’ve worked in the IT industry long enough, you’ll no doubt have seen various models and methodologies covering a wide range of technology sets.

 Of course, there are many moving parts here.
-But the key concept to take away from this diagram is that each part of the Zero Trust model works in unison to provide the protection companies require in the Information Age.
+But the key concept to take away from this diagram is that each part of the Zero Trust model works in unison to provide the protection businesses require in the Information Age.

 Google’s focus on Zero Trust provided the impetus required to bring this approach to the modern enterprise.
 In 2019, Gartner understood that the future is in the ‘cloud’ and coined the term secure access service edge (SASE).